Frensham School: History

 In 1941, Miss West established the Sturt Craft Centre for local students, teaching weaving, spinning and carpentry as a community service.
 Eventually other crafts such as pottery, jewellery, textiles and screenprinting were introduced.
 Today, Sturt also hosts annual Summer and Winter schools focussing on the arts in January and July.
 The Sturt School for Wood was established in 1985, and runs full-time courses for designer makers of fine furniture.
 Gib Gate was established as a preparatory school for Frensham in 1954.
 The school had planned to open a preparatory school named "Little Frensham" in 1939, but the grounds were destroyed by the 1939 bushfires.
 In 1970, Gib Gate became co-educational, catering for day students from pre-school to Year 6, with boarding available in Years 4, 5 and 6.

-In the mid 1970s, Frensham established a mass recruitment advertising campaign to achieve an increase in attendance, as the school faced unfavourable outcomes in net profit.
-The campaign lasted approximately five years, and by 1983 enrolments had doubled.